 Our training programmes have so far served around 50 local financial institutions in East Africa.

 Funding from USAID and support from the Garfield Weston Foundation, Jump Up and Barclays Bank allowed GVEP to set up the fund and to work with microfinance institutions to develop loan products for energy enterprises.
 It was pioneered in Kenya, Tanzania and Uganda, and sought to establish a methodology that could be applied elsewhere in the developing world.
-So far around 100 businesses have benefitted from these arrangements and more will have further access to finance thanks to a grant received in 2012 by the Vitol Foundation.
-Access to capital for energy businesses will be significantly extended as part of our CARE2 programme with the Swedish International Development Cooperation Agency (Sida).
+So far around 135 businesses have benefitted from these arrangements and further funding to support expansion of the schemehas beed provided by the Vitol Foundation.
+A further development of the scheme, to allow it to support larger loans to md-sized businesses and projects, is currently in the design phase as part of our CARE2 programme.

 Do you have an energy business or a business concept?
 Is your project based in East Africa?
 If you do then please fill out the Submit your business concept form to help us identify ways we may be able to support you.